patric-boehner/cmb2-starter-testimonials-plugin/README.md

 # Template Testimonials Plugin
-Template for a basic testimonials custom post type plugin with custom meta fields using CMB2
+Template for a basic testimonials custom post type plugin with custom meta fields using CMB2.

 *This is my first public repo.
-I haven't looked up what the recommended information to go into the readme.md file is, so for the moment you can check out the reademe.txt file for the moment*
+I haven't looked up what the recommended information to go into the readme.md file is, so for the moment you can check out the reademe.txt file.*

 ## To Do:
  1. ~~The single and archive post type will share vary similar structure so i should break out the main content structure into a separate part file to include into the respective templates~~.